kilroy-code/rules/README.md

 Note that `.then` callbacks are never synchronous with fullfilment - they are always executed on a later tick.

-An eager rule is simply one that demands itself on the next tick after being reset.
+An eager rule is simply one that demands itself on the next tick after being reset by a dependency.
+Here the implementation distinguishes between an explicit reset -- setting the value to undefined -- and one triggered by a resetting a dependency.

 ### Performance